rhitvik/36V-10A_High_Power_Motor_Driver/README.md

-# 36V-10A High Power Motor Drawer
+# 36V-10A High Power Motor Driver

 ## About the project
 This project was completed as a part of the fast prototyping EE challenge (To be completed in 3 days) carrying the following Design rules and consideration.